Skip to main content

 • Vectors must all have the same dimensionality within an index.

 • The index is held in memory.
-Memory usage is approximately dimension * 4 bytes * num_vectors plus HNSW graph overhead.
+Memory usage is approximately dimensions * 4 bytes * num_vectors plus HNSW graph overhead.